GannettDigital/simulato/docs/_pages/components.md

         * `checked`: checked property of the element.
         * `attributes`:  An object, each key on the object being an attribute present on the element, with the value of that key as the value for the attribute.
 Example: `<div hidden="true"></div>`.
 The attributes of this element would be `{hidden: 'true'}`.
         * `disabled`:  Commonly used disabled attribute, put here for convenience rather than having to go through the attributes object.
-        * `webElement`: webElement provided by Selenium.
-Contains all data, and used as a backup if there is some data needed not easily provided by Simulato.
 * Element properties
     * `name`
         * Must a be a string and is **required**